-At Spar & Bernstein, we have a proven track record of successfully resolving personal injury cases, with over 75,000 satisfied clients.
-If you have been injured due to medical malpractice, our expert team will represent you to pursue the compensation you deserve.
+At Spar & Bernstein, we have a proven track record of successfully resolving personal injury cases.
+If you have been injured due to medical malpractice, our experienced team will efficiently and compassionately represent you to pursue the compensation you deserve.

 Our experienced team is comprised of the top attorneys in New York.
 Our team is knowledgeable, passionate and ready to fight on your behalf.

 Our compassionate attorneys will investigate the details of your medical malpractice case, determine your options, provide recommendations and represent you throughout the entire process.